 Note: An anti-detriment payment was in addition to the usual death benefits payable by a super fund to the beneficiaries of a deceased fund member.

 Alert!
-The introduction of a $1.6 million transfer balance cap (for 2017/2018 year) on transfers to retirement phase accounts also affects Australians receiving superannuation death benefit pensions.
+The introduction of a $1.6 million transfer balance cap on transfers to retirement phase accounts also affects Australians receiving superannuation death benefit pensions.
 For more information, see SuperGuide articles Burden for retirees: Monitoring $1.6 million transfer balance cap and Superannuation death benefits and the $1.6 million transfer balance cap.

 What if a person died before July 2017, but death benefits are paid after that date?